 In the past, there was good reason to withhold the judgment until the end.
 Boxing was corrupt.
 If a fight was fixed, the judges would have more trouble hiding their complicity.
 They would have to endure the fans accusations after every round instead of only once at the end of the match.
 But unless boxing is still corrupt, there is no longer any reason why the participants and fans shouldn't know the score after every round.
 Doing so would make the match better for everyone in many ways.

-First, the fans would be more involved.
+First, the fans would become more involved.
 They would get to scream at the judges when they made bad calls.
-That happens in baseball all the time, and doesn't cause problems.
+That happens in baseball all the time and doesn't cause problems.
 It happens in basketball and football.
 It's part of the game.
 It's fun, and would be in boxing too.
-The coaches would get in the judges face and be ejected from the arena if they overdid it.
+The coaches could get in the judges faces and be ejected from the arena if they overdid it.
 That adds excitement to baseball.
 Why are boxing fans denied this?

 Second, and more important, the boxers themselves would know where they stand.
 Knowing the score would affect their strategy.
 A boxer who was way ahead would become cautious, his opponent would do the opposite and throw caution to the wind and try his hardest for a knockout.

 Withholding the boxing score makes the whole thing less exciting.
-There is no reason to withhold that information.
+There's absolutely no reason to conceal that information.

 Why do people watch boxing?
 That is a question I should be able to answer because I use to be very interested in what I once thought was a sport.
-I watched with great interest the epic battles between Ali and Frazier, Hearns and Hagler, Hagler and Leonard, and Tyson and Douglas.
-I watched Pryor upset Arguello, and saw Tyson bite Holyfield's ear.
-I watched those matches and many more, but never watch boxing now.
+I watched with great interest the epic battles between Ali and Frazier, Ali and Foreman, Hearns and Hagler, and Duran and Leonard.
+I watched Pryor upset Arguello, Douglas upset Tyson, and saw Tyson bite Holyfield's ear.
+I watched all those matches and many many more.

-I didn't make a conscious decision to stop watching when I realized the truth about boxing.
+I never made a conscious decision to stop watching when I realized the truth about boxing.
 It just happened gradually without effort.
 In the past I would always put down the television remote whenever I landed on a boxing match.
 Later, I might have watched if the match was particularly interesting, but was more likely to keep flipping through the channels.
-Now, I do not watch any boxing.
+I don't watch any boxing now.
 I can't even name the current heavyweight champ.
 I'm pretty sure it's no longer Holyfield.
 Twenty years ago I could have named the champ and the top five contenders in any of six divisions.
 But not now, I don't know and I don't care, because boxing is not a sport. - COB

 There will be a new post every...
 Oh I don't know.
 Let's say every two weeks.